The FDA was always operated on a single foundational doctrine: Ensuring drug safety and protecting human life.

-As the draft AAV guidance mentioned, AAV capsids with partial genomes are impurities that can cause non-therapeutic products and clinical safety issues in the patient.
+As the draft FDA viral vector guidance mentioned, AAV capsids with partial genomes are impurities that can cause non-therapeutic products and clinical safety issues in the patient.
 These particular impurities can arise through genome truncation during viral packaging.

-These existing improvements, our continued advancement of predictive AI algorithms, and the ongoing push – by patients, caregivers, doctors, patient advocacy groups, and the FDA – for safe and efficacious gene therapies will help clear a path for successful clinical trials and bring more viable and accessible patient care.
+These offerings, our continued advancement of predictive AI algorithms, and the ongoing push – by patients, caregivers, doctors, patient advocacy groups, and the FDA – for safe and efficacious gene therapies will help clear a path for successful clinical trials and bring more viable and accessible patient care.